ia97lies/roblocks/IDEAS.md

 * Or combine a arduino with the virtual robot to test various sensors from outside world, like you would do with a real robot (touch sensors, point ligth, ...).

 ## General
+* Sensors and actors should be combinable in one component ** Interactive LED field would need LEDs with combined approximity sensor ** Actors should as well act as sensors (feedback)
+* Actors should transport Signals as well (maybe with a time shift)
 * Real life blocks with stuff from ali express and some nano arduinos.

 ## Features